iamharishwar/COMSOL/README.md

 :q!                     --------------exit without modifing

-HOW TO OPEDRATE AZUR CLOUD
+HOW TO OPERATE AZUR CLOUD
 please  follow the following steps

 eval $(ssh-agent)                   -----------------  it will create key to access the cloud